 |PC control||Remote control via RS-232 or Ethernet; proprietary ASCOM driver or Meade compatible protocol; update of firmware and orbital elements of comets, asteroids and artificial satellites via RS-232 or Ethernet; virtual control panel via RS-232 or Ethernet.
 Wi-Fi included to control the mount via Tablet, Smartphone etc.|

-The GM3000 Mounts is available in a special version for very low temperature operations: ask our team if interested.
+The GM3000 Mounts is available in a special version for very low temperature operations.

 GM 3000 HPS Mount including: